top of page

 When the young woman retells this story, she says, “That is when I first realized that he loved me.”

 Paul, speaking to the Corinthians, tells them that he wants to test the sincerity of their love.
 Yet he is careful to say, “I am not commanding you.”
 Love cannot be genuine if it is forced or compelled.
 Nor does using gifts to manipulate others produce sincere love.
-True love pours itself out in tangible ways—often through giving: giving of ourselves, our time, our attention, and our resources.
-Love is more than good intentions or a willingness to help.

 Love takes action.